DAT300 Applied Deep Learning

 - Recurrent neural networks (RNN)

 The course will introduce the theoretical basics of the methods discussed and focus heavily on applications and modelling with real data.
+The students will learn to build effective and accurate models that, depending on the application, can contribute to several of UN's sustainability goals, among others 3, 11, 12, 14, 15.

 Good skills and insight into basic techniques for machine learning and deep learning.
 Basic understanding of various models' mathematical properties and operations.
 The student will learn to master analysis methods suited for 1) General purpose Machine Learning, 2) Sequence analysis, 3) image classification.
 The student will learn to connect problem characteristics with choice of appropriate learning algorithms.